cifredo-sebastian/FastTranscript/README.md

     - Drag and drop your audio file into the designated area of the program, or open it manually by clicking on `open`.
     - Click the “Start” button to begin transcription.
     - A "clear" link appears in the window that clears the file from the program.
-    - Note: An internet connection is REQUIRED to connect to AssemblyAI and transcribe audio.
+    - Note: An internet connection and an API key is REQUIRED to connect to AssemblyAI and transcribe audio.
 2. **Saving Transcriptions**:
     - Before transcription is started, you will be prompted to select a save location and filename for the output `.txt` or `.docx` file.
 3. **Viewing Results**:
+    - When the transcription is complete, the program will let you know where the transcription has been saved.
+    - Note: The transcription may have errors in transcribing, grammar, labeling, etc. Do not assume it is a perfect result.
-    - When transaction is complete, the program will let you know where the transcription has been saved.
-The transcription will include speaker labels and timestamps, formatted for easy readability, per your configuration.
+    - The transcription will include speaker labels and timestamps, formatted for easy readability, per your configuration.
 4. **Relabeling**:
 	- Optionally, you can drop or open a `.txt` or `.docx` file that FastTranscript produces to change the labels into custom ones of your choosing.
 The "Start" button will change into a "Relabel" button when you drop or open a `.txt` or `.docx` file.
 A "Relabel" window will appear when you press the button for you to manually input your desired labels.
 	- Note: Relabeling does not require an internet connection or an AssemblyAI API key.